Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Dinosaur nest.
 Oxford Museum of Natural History

-Flood geologists must explain how all of these dinosaurs managed to survive violent Flood waters, then had the time to find and mate with members of their own species, built dozens or scores of nests, plus time for the eggs to hatch-- estimated to require 45-80 days depending on the dinosaur group (Carpenter, 1999).
-Many sites not only show evidence of hatching in the eggs themselves, but some also feature juvenile skeletons and/or footprints.
+Many sites not only show evidence of hatching in the eggs themselves, but even skeletons and footprints.
 Moreover, on some sites there is evidence that the dinosaurs returned to start the process all over again, year after year.

 The following example by John Stear accentuates the magnitude of the problem for Flood Geologists.
 "Thousands of sauropod eggs have been discovered from a site at Auca Mahuevo, Argentina (Chiappe et al, 2001).
 This site is interesting because several of the eggs are unhatched and preserve sauropod embryos.
 The eggs at this site are found at 4 or 5 separate levels, and are preserved in a type of paleosol called a vertisol.
 Vertisols develop in clay soils subjected to repeated wetting and drying, which causes the clay soil to swell and then shrink, forming "slickensides" along sheer planes within the soil.
 Since vertisols only form in semiarid or seasonally arid climates, this too is inconsistent with the flood."
 Later Stear notes: "In Mongolia an Oviraptor was preserved directly on top of a clutch of eggs, in what appears to be a "brooding" position.
 Dinosaur eggs which have hatched demonstrate temporal breaks in sedimentation long enough to rule out the flood model all by themselves, because they show that the eggs were laid and subsequently remained unburied long enough for incubation to be completed" (Stear, 2005).

-Another problems not explained by Barnhart or other strict creationists concerns the preservation of the eggs and nests.
+Yet another priblem not explained by Barnhart or other strict creationists concerns the preservation of the eggs and nests.
 In order for delicate structures such as eggs and nests to be preserved largely intact, deposition would need to occur in a relatively calm, low-energy manner.
 In contrast, a number of Flood Geology proponents have argued that the Flood waters would have produced tremendous current speeds of 90 to 180 mph (Barnette and Baumgardner, 1994; Woodmorappe, 2002).

 Strict Creationist Attempts to Explain the Trace Fossil Record